AmrSheta22/Devices-Price-Classification-System/README.md

   ● SpringBoot project: contains a simple entity, and a few endpoints, to call the service  from the Python project for a bunch of test cases, and store them.

 The Python project analyzes the device's data and preprocesses and visualizes it to give a better understanding of the best ways for modelling it.
 The modeling was done inside the notebook inside the `model` directory and the model is called inside a flask API that takes an input device and outputs the price range from 0 to 3. <br/>
 The SpringBoot project contains a simple h2 database with several operations such as adding and removing devices.
-It also calls the flask API to predict input devices to the database.
+It is also called the flask API, which predicts input devices to the database.
 It contains the following endpoints:<br/>
   ● POST /api/devices/: Retrieve a list of all devices <br/>
   ● GET /api/devices/{id}: Retrieve details of a specific device by ID. <br/>
   ● POST /api/devices: Add a new device. <br/>